esp-lannys/eastplayers-node-api/README.md

 # Task Management Application

 Task manager application built using NODE JS and MongoDB.
-The app sends an email notification upon registration and deactivation of the user's account.
+The app sends an email (via sendgrid) notification upon registration and deactivation of the user's account.

 ## Features

 - Sending Emails
 - Authentication and Security
-- Task CRUD Operations
+- CRUD Operations

 ## How to run